LiamProsser77/Lanscript-Programming-Language/README.md

-# Rook Programming Language
+# Lanscript Programming Language

-Rook is the proprietary logic engine for the **Heofon** ecosystem, bridging the gap between structural web design and high-level scripting.
+Lanscript is the proprietary logic engine for the **Heofon** ecosystem, bridging the gap between structural web design and high-level scripting.
 It serves as the primary logic provider for all Heofon-based applications.

-Rook is **fully open source and free to use**.
+Lanscript is **fully open source and free to use**.
 We prioritize user privacy: the platform **does not collect user information** and **requires no login** to access or develop with our tools.

 Official Website: https://rook-lang.zite.so/